sarice8/pascal/README_2021.txt

 This is my own implementation of the language, for my personal compiler projects.

 Earlier versions of this tool were used to bootstrap this version.
+See git log for those earlier versions, along with tags marking the versions.